ghimiresdp/sql-surge/README.md

 ## Installing `vscode` and recommended extensions

-Install your favourite code editor.
+Install your favorite code editor.
 This repository suggests you to use vscode, which you can install from <https://code.visualstudio.com/>.

 After installing vscode, you can install extensions suggested by the project